openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 ========================

-Currently the translation files for any given service or library is stored at the same place as the code, this has generally simplified the deployment story in the past.
+Currently the translation files for any given service or library is stored at the same place as the code, which has generally simplified the deployment story in the past.
 With this change, the translations files will move to their own repository.
 As we deprecate the old translations files, the relevant deployment tooling will need to be updated to pull down the translations from the new repository as a part of the deployment process.